-The subcommittee recognizes the need for a BDC for BER stakeholders whose research activities range in spatial dimensions from atomic to planetary distances and in temporal dimensions between subseconds to millennia.
-However, the concise proposal above, lacks important details necessary to assess the scope and construction readiness.
-In addition, the Advanced Scientific Computing Research program (ASCR) is planning to develop a large data center to serve the needs of all DOE Office of Science scientists.
-The BDC should work closely with ASCR to avoid duplication and to take advantage of the infrastructure as well as ASCR methodologies.
+The subcommittee recognizes the need for a BER Data Center (BDC) for BER stakeholders whose research activities range in spatial dimensions from atomic to planetary distances and in temporal dimensions between subseconds to millennia.
+However, the concise proposal above lacks important details necessary to assess the scope and construction readiness.
+In addition, the DOE Advanced Scientific Computing Research program (ASCR) is planning to develop a large data center to serve the needs of all DOE Office of Science scientists.
+The BDC should work closely with ASCR to avoid duplication and to take advantage of DOE infrastructure as well as ASCR methodologies.
 The subcommittee's overall recommendation is to establish a BDC after its overall scope has been defined in detail.